Crossrail, Network Rail and Transport for London (TfL) have worked together at Gidea Park station to prepare for the

 - Major works at Gidea Park have been substantially completed

 - The main lifts have been opened - August 2019

-- A wheelchair lift on the footbridge (between the ticket office and the main lifts) is not yet in operation - expected to be completed by the end of 2019
+- A wheelchair lift on the footbridge (between the ticket office and the main lifts) will be opening soon.

 - Step free access from the car park entrance end of the footbridge to the main lifts is available